Currently there are no reasons to doubt the Riemann Hypothesis: The zeta function beyond the realm of computation

 Basing an argument on such limited data for small \(k\) is problematic, and the conjecture of \(E_k = k/4\) is not based on any underlying principles.
 Suppose someone instead conjectured \(E_k = \frac34 - 2^{-k}\) for \(k\ge 1\).
 That also is a simple formula which fits the limited data, and it has the added benefit of implying~LH.
 But without any good evidence, that conjecture should also not be taken seriously.
 Thus, this proposed reason to doubt RH is not based on a mathematical foundation, but on naive pattern matching.

 Before the reader criticizes the author for being unkind, let us note that this author fully recognizes the folly of speculating on the size of error terms, and indeed is guilty of similarly unwise speculation.
-In a foundational paper on moments of L-functions~\hyperlink{x:biblio:CFKRS}{[{\xreffont 19}]} this author and coauthors conjecture that in great generality the error term in any conjectured higher moment is~\(E_k = \frac12\).
-The conjecture of Ivić is as pessimistic as possible, and the conjecture in~\hyperlink{x:biblio:CFKRS}{[{\xreffont 19}]} is as naively optimistic as possible.
+In a foundational paper on moments of \(L\)-functions~\hyperlink{CFKRS}{[{\xreffont 31}]} this author and coauthors conjecture that in great generality the error term in any conjectured higher moment is~\(E_k = \frac12\).
+The conjecture of Ivić is as pessimistic as possible, and the conjecture in~\hyperlink{CFKRS}{[{\xreffont 31}]} is as naively optimistic as possible.
 Unfortunately, that optimistic error term is not always correct.
-Specifically, in some cases~\hyperlink{x:biblio:Dia}{[{\xreffont 27}]}\hyperlink{x:biblio:DGH}{[{\xreffont 28}]} there is a secondary main term of size \(X^{\frac34}\).
+Specifically, in some cases~\hyperlink{Dia}{[{\xreffont 41}]}\hyperlink{DGH}{[{\xreffont 42}]} there is a secondary main term of size \(X^{\frac34}\).
 It may even be that similar secondary main terms are common.
-The lesson is that speculating on the error term in moment conjectures is difficult, and it is folly to draw conclusions from such error term conjectures. \end{paragraphs} \begin{paragraphs}{The structure of moments.}{g:paragraphs:idp51349024} Immediately after making a poorly founded conjecture about error terms, Ivić goes on \hyperlink{x:biblio:Iv1}{[{\xreffont 53}]}\hyperlink{x:biblio:Iv2}{[{\xreffont 54}]} to make the perceptive speculation: \begin{quote} the shape of the asymptotic formula...changes when \(k=4\).\end{quote} That speculation has been borne out by subsequent work on the structure of moments.
+The lesson is that speculating on the error term in moment conjectures is difficult, and it is folly to draw conclusions from such speculation. \end{paragraphs} \begin{paragraphs}{The structure of moments.}{rhissues_other-3-6} Immediately after making a poorly founded conjecture about error terms, Ivić goes on \hyperlink{Iv1}{[{\xreffont 72}]}\hyperlink{Iv2}{[{\xreffont 73}]} to make the perceptive speculation: \begin{quote} the shape of the asymptotic formula...changes when \(k=4\). \end{quote} That speculation has been borne out by subsequent work on the structure of moments.